Deathraymind/obsidian/Networking/Cisco/Switches/Switch Recovery.md

 3. **Initiate Xmodem Transfer**: Follow the prompts to initiate the Xmodem transfer.
 In Minicom, press `Ctrl + A` then `S` to select the file to upload.
 This process may take several hours.

 ---

-Follow these steps carefully to successfully recover your Cisco switch.